Asashou/notes/06_numpy_2/06_numpy_2.md

-### numpy ND arrays, numpy functions
+### numpy 2

-- multidimensional indexing, slicing, axis arg
+- multidimensional arrays, indexing, slicing, axis arg
     - rows vs. columns vs. hypercolumns
     - `-1`, `:`, `...`, `::2`, `::-1`
     - `a.reshape()`, or assign to `a.shape`